Community

 password).
 Once an API token is generated, you can use the key to sign requests.

-For more documentation about how to work with authentication in the API, including examples of how to generate an API token in the BloodHound UI, see Working With the BloodHound API.
+of how to generate an API token in the BloodHound UI, see Working With the BloodHound API.